ajhenley/gitbook/an_array_to_remember.md

 Type in the names of the presidents in the order they were elected.
 When you are done enter the word _history_.
 Your program should display their names starting with the most recent.

-For your convenience the names of the last
+For your convenience the names of the last ten presidents are:<br>
+Kennedy, Johnson, Nixon, Ford, Carter, Reagan, Bush, Clinton, Bush, Obama